-Who Is Stephen Hawking’s Ex Wife Jane Hawking, His Net Worth
+Stephen Hawking’s Net Worth, And Complicated Relationship With Ex Wife Jane Hawking

 — Oxford University (@UniofOxford) March 14, 2018

-Speaking about the challenges she faced in looking after someone with als, she described the experience as traumatic, as Stephen Hawking’s carers also caused problems and few tended not to respect the family, saying, “I was desperate; I didn’t think I could carry on, because I was so drained”.
+Speaking about the challenges she faced in looking after someone with ALS, she described the experience as traumatic, as Stephen Hawking’s carers also caused problems and few tended not to respect the family, saying, “I was desperate; I didn’t think I could carry on, because I was so drained.”
 This is as reported by The Independent.
-They split in 1990, after he became close to one of his carers, Elaine Mason.
+They split in 1990 after he became close to one of his carers, Elaine Mason.

 His Net Worth